techistem/bonsaiHive_P5/README.md

 Cloudinary was used to store all images uploaded to the site, such as user profile pictures and post images.

 The service is connected to both the API and the frontend via Heroku Config Vars.
 To ensure sensitive information is kept secure and not exposed on GitHub, the Cloudinary URL is stored in an env.py file, which is excluded from the deployment build.

-### Secret Key

-A unique secret key was generated using a [Django Secret Key Generator](https://djecrety.ir/) and stored securely in the env.py file.
-This ensures that the key is kept private and is not exposed on GitHub or included in the deployed build.

 ## Python Packages